If you don’t know who you are in business – you’ll have a hard time creating killer products & services that sell, baby sell.

 : Loads of unabashedly fake gold chains and fake pearls, mixed with real, like Mademoiselle Coco herself.

-: The quilted leather handbags – because the modern girl of 1909 needs a place for her lipstick and cigarettes.
+: The quilted leather handbags – because the modern girl of 1909 needed a place for her lipstick and cigarettes.

 Fast forward 107 years.
 Yes!
 One.
 Hundred.
 Seven.